YottaDB/YDBDoc/ProgGuide/langfeat.rst

      char \*address;
    }gtm_string_t;

-The purpose of the function is to use its three input arguments to derive and return an output argument that can be used as an environment specification by YottaDB/GT.M.
+The purpose of the function is to use its three input arguments to derive and return an output argument that can be used as an environment specification by YottaDB.
 Note that the input values passed (in1, in2 and in3) are the result of M evaluation and must not be modified.
 The first two arguments are the expressions passed within the up-bars "| \|" or the square-brackets "[ ]", and the third argument is the current working directory as described by $ZDIRECTORY.

-A return value other than zero (0) indicates an error in translation, and is reported by a YottaDB/GT.M error.
+A return value other than zero (0) indicates an error in translation, and is reported by a YottaDB error.

-If the length of the output argument is non-zero, YottaDB/GT.M appends a secondary message of GTM-I-TEXT, containing the text found at the address of the output structure.
+If the length of the output argument is non-zero, YottaDB appends a secondary message of GTM-I-TEXT, containing the text found at the address of the output structure.

-YottaDB/GT.M does not do any memory management related to the output argument - space for the output should be allocated by the external routine.
+YottaDB does not do any memory management related to the output argument - space for the output should be allocated by the external routine.
 The routine must place the returned environment specification at the address it has allocated and adjust the length accordingly.
 On a successful return, the return value should be zero.
-If the translation routine must communicate an error to YottaDB/GT.M, it must return a non-zero value, and if it is to communicate additional error information, place the error text at the address where the environment would normally go and adjust the length to match the length of the error text.
+If the translation routine must communicate an error to YottaDB, it must return a non-zero value, and if it is to communicate additional error information, place the error text at the address where the environment would normally go and adjust the length to match the length of the error text.

-Length of the return value may range from 0-32767, otherwise YottaDB/GT.M reports an error.
+Length of the return value may range from 0-32767, otherwise YottaDB reports an error.

 A zero-length (empty) string specifies the current value of $ZGBLDIR.
 Non-zero lengths must represent the actual length of the file specification pointed to by the address, excluding any <NUL> terminator.
-If the address field of the output argument is NULL, YottaDB/GT.M issues an error.
+If the address field of the output argument is NULL, YottaDB issues an error.

 The file specification may be absolute or relative and may contain an environment variable.
-If the file specified is not accessible, or is not a valid global directory, YottaDB/GT.M reports errors in the same way it does for any invalid global directory.
+If the file specified is not accessible, or is not a valid global directory, YottaDB reports errors in the same way it does for any invalid global directory.

 It is possible to write this routine in M (as a call-in), however, global variables in such a routine would change the naked indicator, which environment references normally do not.
 Depending on the conventions of the application, there might be difficult name-space management issues such as protecting the local variables used by the M routine.